 Secondly, the use of biblical text to ‘justify’ violence has been both a historic and contemporary problem.
 The Bible has been co-opted for the cause of genocide, domestic violence, racism, slavery, extreme nationalism and various forms of discrimination.
 We are very disturbed by this and convinced that a faithful, careful reading of scripture leads to peace, generosity and welcome.
 We seek to help the Church to discover and live by this divine counter-narrative of peace.

-In due course, we hope to offer study materials and articles of relevance to ministers, churches, and activists, and to campaigners who might find it useful to have some biblical reflection on the issues they are dealing with.
+We are building a range of study materials and articles for ministers, churches, and activists, and to campaigners who might find it useful to have some biblical reflection on the issues they are dealing with.
 We are particularly keen to build international links to help resource churches in areas of conflict or tension.

 Existing resources can be found here.